5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 ## Adding missing Devices and Features

 Although adding any of the missing parts listed below may improve performance, they can only be regarded as a refinement.
 They are not a necessity for getting your Hackintosh to work, except for `PMCR` which may be a requirement for Z390 Chipsets.
-Browse throught the folders above to find out which you may need.
+Browse through the folders above to find out which you may need.

 ### Preparations
 In order to add/apply any of the Devices/Patches, it is necessary to research your machine's ACPI - more specifically, the `DSDT`.
 To obtain a copy of the DSDT, it is necessary to dump it from your system's ACPI Table.
 There are a few options to do this.

 #### Dumping the DSDT

 - Using **Clover** (easiest way): hit `F4` in the Boot Menu.
 You don't even need a working configuration to do this.
-Just download the latest [**Release**](https://github.com/CloverHackyColor/CloverBootloader/releases) as a .zip file, extract it to an USB stick.
+Just download the latest [**Release**](https://github.com/CloverHackyColor/CloverBootloader/releases) as a .zip file, extract it to a USB stick.
 The Dump will be located at: `EFI\CLOVER\ACPI\origin`
 - Using **SSDTTime** (in Windows): if you use SSDTTime under Windows, you can dump the DSDT, which is not possible if you use it under macOS.
 - Using **OpenCore** (requires Debug version and working config): enable Misc > Debug > `SysReport` Quirk.
 The DSDT will be dumped during next boot.

 ### Included Hotpatches
 Listed below are all SSDTs contained in this chapter.
 Search for the listed terms in your system's `DSDT`.
 If you can't find the term/device/hardware-ID, you can add it with the corresponding SSDT.
 In any case, read the instructions first, to find out if you really need it and how to apply it.
-If there's no search term listed further analysis of the `DSDT` is required to apply the hotpach.
+If there's no search term listed further analysis of the `DSDT` is required to apply the hotpatch.

 #### Functional SSDTs (which add or enable features)
 |SSDT|Description|Search term(s) in DSDT